 CRM and MAP: Similar on the Surface Only

 There are some things in life that look or sound alike but are quite different.
 To illustrate, consider crocodiles and alligators.
-Most people associate these creatures as being one and the same with big, snapping teeth, scaly bodies and reputations for messy eating habits.
+Most people associate these creatures as being one and the same with big, snapping teeth, scaly bodies, and reputations for messy eating habits.
 In actuality, the reptiles are different on many levels, each with its own unique place and purpose in the world.

 Similar But Different

 The buyer’s journey is often represented by a funnel.
 CRM and marketing automation software each play their role at stages of the funnel.
 At a high level, Marketing Automation Platforms allow marketers to engage with prospects to convert visitors to leads.
 Customer Relationship Management software allows salespeople to engage with leads to convert them from interested buyers to actual clients.

 Another way of visualizing the processes is as follows: